Informative Note

 2. Conduct operations that give rise to the right to deduct VAT, either wholly or in part.

-3. Are subject to the standard monthly VAT system at the date the option is exercised.
+3. Are subject to the standard monthly VAT regime at the date the option is exercised.

-The option to establish a VAT group and any subsequent changes to its composition take effect from the tax period in which the declaration of commencement of activity or the declaration of changes is filed, as applicable.
+The option to form a VAT group, as well as any subsequent changes to its constitution, takes effect from the tax period in which the declaration of commencement of activity or declaration of changes is submitted, as applicable.

 Each entity within the VAT group, including the dominant entity, must determine its VAT position individually.
 This is done by submitting its periodic VAT return by the 10th day of the second month following the month to which the transactions relate.